k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 * Perform GET LUI.
 * Select from the CASES LU table.
 As a result:
-  * Fabric checks whether sync should be performed (based on sync mode and synch method).
+  * Fabric checks whether sync should be performed (based on sync mode and sync method).
 If it should, the SELECT statement triggers a sync of the selected table and its parent tables according to the LU Schema.
   * For the given schema, the select from the CASES LU table triggers the sync of CUSTOMER, ACTIVITY and CASES LU tables.
 * Select from the CASE_NOTE LU table.
 As a result:
   * The CUSTOMER, ACTIVITY and CASES LU tables are not synchronized since they were already synchronized once for this GET command.
 Only the CASE_NOTE LU table is synchronized.